 Around the new year, many people decide to embark on journeys of personal wellness and gains.
-It is the time to change small habits or pieces of ourselves to become better versions of ourselves.
+It’s the time to change small habits or pieces of ourselves to become better versions of ourselves.
 An easy way to start the new year with a new you is to try a whitening treatment.

 How Does It Work?